Tran, Bulgaria

 Tran (Трън, [trɤn]) is a small town in Tran Municipality, Pernik Province, western Bulgaria.
 It is 27 km from Breznik and 15 km from the border with Serbia.

 Geography

 Location

 Tran is located in a mountainous region, close to the border with Serbia and to the nearby towns Breznik and Dragoman.
 It is located on the banks of the river Erma, in the easternmost part of the high mountain valley Znepole.
+It lies close to the Ruy Mountain and the Tran Gorge.

 Climate

 The town has a humid continental climate (Dfb) with large temperature amplitudes, similar to that of Sofia.
 The lowest temperature in Bulgaria -38.3 C was recorded in Tran in January 1947.
 With temperatures frequently dropping to -20 C -25 C through the winter, Tran can be considered one of the coldest towns in Bulgaria.